Rikj000/MoniGoMani/VERYQUICKSTART.md

 (only truly useful when hyperopting though!)
 Meaning you can use this to set individual buy_params/sell_params to a fixed value when hyperopting!
 *(MoniGoManiHyperStrategy v0.8.1 or above Required!)*

-**WARNING: Always double check that when doing a fresh hyperopt or doing a dry/live-run that all overrides are turned off!**
+**<span style="color:darkorange">WARNING:</span> Always double check that when doing a fresh hyperopt or doing a dry/live-run that all overrides are turned off!**
-**WARNING: Overridden buy/sell_params will be missing from the HyperOpt Results!**
+**<span style="color:darkorange">WARNING:</span> Overridden buy/sell_params will be missing from the HyperOpt Results!, after hyperopting with IntParameters overridden to 0 you can use the Total Overall Signal Importance Calculator's `--fix-missing` subcommand to re-include the missing IntParameter results with 0 as their weight**

 ### Override Examples:
 Override `buy___trades_when_sideways` to always be **False**: